Visualization of Roman APT products#

 75.286624-26.800543227.0F1581007137112061163107.52399HLWAS-wide-field4

 The astropy.table.Table object contains the RA, DEC, PA of the WFI_CEN aperture.
 The filter element is displayed in the BANDAPASS column.
 TheMA_TABLE_NUMBER column indicates the identification number of the MultiAccum table.
-The DURATION column indicates the duration of the exposure including overheads (slews + readout, etc).
-PLAN is the Survey Plan’s number.
-PASS corresponds to the Pass Plan number in APT.
-SEGMENT corresponds to the segment number in a Pass Plan.
-OBSERVATION corresponds to the observation number in a survey step (i.e., the pass number in a survey step and it matches Observation in the obs_all DataFrame).
+The DURATION column indicates timing information.
+PLAN is the Execution Plan’s number.
+PASS corresponds to the Pass number in the survey activities in APT.
+SEGMENT corresponds to the segment number within a pass.
+OBSERVATION corresponds to the observation number in a pass (i.e., the pass number in a pass, and it matches Observation in the obs_all DataFrame).
 VISIT corresponds to the Mosaic Tile number in the mosaic segment (in the obs_all DataFrame).
 EXPOSURE is the exposure (dither) number for a tile.
 EXPOSURE_TIME indicates the exposure time in seconds.
 Finally, TARGET_NAME indicates the name of the target in the APT program.

 table_mask = sim_table['BANDPASS'] == 'F158'